dear-clouds/mio-cogs/README.md

 ## Reward Role

 The purpose of this cog is to assign a role to active users based on specific conditions.
-However, please note that if a message consists solely of a URL, it will not be considered as contributing towards activity.
+You also have the option to count a message consists solely of a URL as contribution towards activity or not.

 ```
 [p]cog install mio-cogs rewardrole